teodormoq/ScanDesignTest/README.md

 Scandesign Media - Frontend Test
 ==========================

-The purpose of this case is for you to show your technical capabilities and that we can review and discuss this on the next interview.
+The purpose of this case is for you to show your technical capabilities that we can review and discuss on the next interview.
 The test covers your technical competencies within JavaScript, CSS3 and HTML5.
-Also, will look after responsiveness.
+Also, we will look after responsiveness.

 You are free to use whatever framework you want to.